4d/4d-for-ios/docs/CustomizeWithXcode-iOSProjectCustomization.md

 ## STEP 2.
 Change profile picture position

-All 4D for iOS templates use constraints for the app's elements to they'll  display well on all devices.
+All 4D for iOS templates use constraints for the app's elements to be well displayed on all devices.

 In the *ContactDetailsForm.storyboard* file, the picture, First Name, and Last Name labels are all currently center aligned.